 Call Me by Your Name

-Being in a territory where farms are quite widespread, cured meats are certainly not lacking on the tables of the city and the preparation still respects the ancient and traditional recipes of the local butchery.
+Being in a territory where farms are quite widespread, cured meats are certainly not lacking on the city’s tables, and the preparation still respects the ancient and traditional recipes of the local butchery.

-As for the cheeses that are produced in these parts, the undisputed protagonist is the “Salva Cremasco”.
-It is a soft table cheese that is produced using exclusively cow’s milk.
+As for the cheeses produced in these parts, the undisputed protagonist is the “Salva Cremasco.”
+It is a soft table cheese produced exclusively from cow’s milk.
 The seasoning period lasts no less than 75 days.

-The “pipèto” is a traditional local dish that looks like meatloaf or a flan.
-It is a poor and substantial dish based on cabbage, garlic, breadcrumbs (alternative cheese), butter and nutmeg.
+The “pipèto” is a traditional local dish that resembles meatloaf or a flan.
+It is a poor and substantial dish based on cabbage, garlic, breadcrumbs (alternative cheese), butter, and nutmeg.
 Given the ingredients, it is consumed in the winter, often accompanied by cotechino or boiled meat.

-Among the typical sweets, the “spongarda” is a sort of tart closed on all sides, even in the upper part, of very ancient origins.
-The first evidence dates back to 1526 when something very similar appeared at a banquet.
-This cake turned out to be soft and spongy, and it is precisely this characteristic that inspired the name (from the Latin “spongia”, which means sponge).
+Among the typical sweets, the “spongarda” is a tart closed on all sides, even in the upper part, of very ancient origins.
+The first evidence dates back to 1526 when something similar appeared at a banquet.
+This cake turned out to be soft and spongy, and precisely this characteristic inspired the name (from the Latin “spongia,” which means sponge).

 The spongarda is a dessert made from a shortcrust pastry shell that hides a sweet and spicy filling based on dried fruit (almonds, hazelnuts, pine nuts, walnuts), candied fruit and sultanas that are mixed together and subsequently combined with honey, jam apricot, granulated nougat, and spices.